 The 50W-standby music centre has gone, replaced by a pair of active speakers (still 6W when idle, but I've put then into a switched socket so they're easy to turn off when not in use).
 So music/radio is now 23W when in use, 4W with just the SqueezeBox on for time & RSS feeds.
 (But that excludes the server running slimserver, the WAP, switch and firewall needed for radio!).

 So the audit has saved about 1KWh/day from the music centre and about another half KWh/day through more devices on switched sockets.
-I'll be able to tell by next Sunday if there's a noticable difference.
+I'll be able to tell by next Sunday if there's a noticeable difference.

 ...